This post has been updated as of October 2020.

 This is an interesting but extremely faulty generalization to make.
 Historically, there have been segments of the Christian church that have viewed sex as a necessary but nonetheless depraved pleasure.
 This is certainly not where I am coming from.

-I was struck by a recent quote I heard from Gail Dines, a noted feminist speaker and recent author of Pornland: How porn has hijacked our culture.
+I was struck by a recent quote I heard from Gail Dines, a noted feminist speaker and recent author of Pornland: How Porn Has Hijacked Our Sexuality.

 If you look at the etymology of the word, “pornography” comes from the Greek “pornographos,” which means writings about prostitutes.
 So when we’re talking about pornography, we’re talking about a very specific form of sex, indeed, illicit sex, and a type of sex that is illegal throughout most of the world.
 It’s the prostitution of human beings.